|

 - The shaded bars are the official recessions during the period

-- The yellow X-factor line is the difference between the actual S&P earnings yield and the S&P earnings yield estimated by a regression on the yield on AAA corporates and the inflation rate.
+- The yellow X-factor line (right axis) is the difference between the actual S&P earnings yield and the S&P earnings yield estimated by a regression on the yield on AAA corporates and the inflation rate through 2023.

 While the random walk theory is a powerful one, we at Millbrook Advisors nevertheless find the X-factor helpful.
 When it goes strongly negative, the market seems headed for trouble.
-For the quarter ended March 31, 2012, the x-factor dropped to 2.25 as both price and inflation increased over the prior period.
-Earnings continued strong with the SP500 estimated to set new highs on a running 12 month basis.
+During the quarter ended June 30, 2025 the X-factor jogged in place as a price increase was offset by an inflation downtick.
+The Fed kept rates on hold.
+Trump's tariffs are still up in the air, leaving the market outlook still uncertain.

 |